mfright/SpeedyLikePusher/SpeedyPusher_tags/AutoLikePussher/bin/Debug/Readme.txt

 ■2.How to use.

-Install ".net Framework"4 or later to your Windows PC.
+Install ".net Framework"4 or later and IE11 to your Windows PC.
 Run "SpeedyLikeSender.exe".
 Then log-in to your Instagram account.
 Access to your main-timeline page and press the left button or